ggmorais/be-the-hero/README.md

 first `cd mobile`

-for that you will need an android/ios device emulator
+for that you will need an android/ios emulator

-* Environmend configuration:
+* Environment configuration:
   * navigate to `src/services/api.js` and edit the baseUrl port to your backend port (by default is 5000)
 * Running:
   * `yarn` or `npm install` in the root